ScreenParse

 ScreenParse Dataset

-ScreenParse provides complete screen parsing supervision—dense annotations covering all visible UI elements, not just sparse task-relevant subsets.
+ScreenParse provides complete screen parsing supervision, with dense annotations covering all visible UI elements, not just sparse task-relevant subsets.

 Existing approaches suffer from sparse annotations that leave the majority of UI elements unlabeled, limiting both the diversity and coverage of training data.
 For example, GroundCUA provides only 55K samples with 8 element types.
 ScreenParse addresses this with dense annotations spanning 771K samples and 55 semantic types, enabling models to develop comprehensive screen understanding rather than learning task-specific shortcuts.